So I got this letter from a reader asking about how to get into shape for a BJJ tournament as fast as possible…

-I have just read your article on Periodization and found it to be very informative and I have a question that relates to the topic.
+I’ve just read your article on Tapering and Peaking for MMA and BJJ Competition and found it to be very informative and I have a question that relates to the topic.

 I have a grappling competition in 5 weeks time.
 There will be a minimum of 6 fights, and each fight has the potential to last 10 minutes.
 My training has not been as regular as I would like and I normally roll for 50-60 minutes at medium intensity twice a week.